aassumpcao/tseresearch/README.md

 This repository contains programs and analysis scripts used for drafting my first dissertation paper, "Electoral Crime Under Democracy: Information Effects from Judicial Decisions in Brazil."

-I don't make all data available yet as this project has been submitted for research funding and data management is subject to funding approval.
-I am, however, happy to address data or research questions you might have.
+I don't make all data available as this project contains identifiable individual-level information.
+However, the data are publicly available, so you can either collect yourself or wait for an unidentified dataset to be made available.
+I am happy to address other research questions you might have.
 Please email andre.assumpcao@gmail.com for questions.